 DataTongs --LogPath:/var/log/buildlogs

-Immediately after loading configuration, every tool logs its complete active configuration to the progress log.
-This includes the tool name and version number, followed by every configuration key and its value (with passwords masked).
-This makes it straightforward to verify what settings were in effect for any given run.
+Immediately after loading configuration, every tool logs the resolved command-line switches followed by its complete active configuration to the progress log.
+This includes the tool name and version number, every switch passed on the command line, and every configuration key and its value (with sensitive values masked).
+This makes it straightforward to verify both the effective command line and the settings that were in effect for any given run.

 Any value whose name matches the built-in sensitive-name set — Password,